Ginger, Lemon & Honey: A Warm Winter Drink for Seasonal Wellness Support

 Juice of one lemon

-Honey, about 2T, added last
+Honey, about 2 tablespoons, added last

+Seasonal support doesn’t require complexity; it requires attention and the willingness to meet the moment you’re in.
 A warm drink of ginger, lemon, and honey is one small but meaningful way to work with the season rather than push against it.

 Comments